A carrier is a person who can pass an inherited (genetic) disease

 The chromosomes are made up of genes.
 A gene is a portion of DNA that controls or helps control one trait, such as eye color or hair texture.
 A change in a gene can cause a genetic disease.
 In some cases the same gene on both chromosomes in a pair must be defective for the

 person to have the disease.
 This is known as an autosomal recessive disease.

 If only one of the genes in the pair is

-Some genetic disorders are caused by defects in the X and Y chromosomes, which
+Some genetic disorders are caused by defects in the X or Y chromosome.
+These chromosomes

 determine a person's sex.